What Should You Know About Small Group Health Insurance?

 Fee for Service (FFS): An FFS plan, also known as indemnity health insurance, lets members visit any physician, specialist, and hospital they choose.
 But this flexibility comes with higher out-of-pocket costs.
 The plan may pay healthcare providers directly or reimburse members for covered services after a claim has been submitted.
 An FFS plan can include a PPO option depending on the plan’s service area.
 By using a PPO provider, members typically have lower out-of-pocket costs, and they usually don’t have to file claims.

 High Deductible Health Plan (HDHP): As the name reveals, members pay a high annual deductible for having this plan.
-The table below shows the average annual deductible for HDHPs and other plan types from the Kaiser Family Foundation (KFF).
 To compensate for the high deductible, this type of plan usually has a lower monthly premium than other plan types.
 An HDHP in a small group health insurance benefits package is usually paired with a savings option (SO), such as a health savings account (HSA).
 An HSA is funded through pretax dollars that are automatically deducted from employees’ paychecks.
 Employees can use funds from the account to pay for out-of-pocket healthcare expenses.

 Average Employee Premiums and Deductibles by Plan Type